Dee Hepburn: Acting career

-After training in acting and dancing, she took a part as a schoolgirl in STV's production of The Prime of Miss Jean Brodie where she was credited as Dory Hepburn.
+After training in acting and dancing, she took a part as a schoolgirl in a 1978 STV production of The Prime of Miss Jean Brodie where she was credited as Dory Hepburn.
 She starred in the 1980 film Gregory's Girl playing John Gordon Sinclair's love interest Dorothy, for which she won the Variety Club actress of the year award.
 The film's cast reunited for the 30th anniversary of its release in 2010, and a clip from the film featuring Hepburn was part of the opening ceremony from the London 2012 Summer Olympics.

 She started a career in television, appearing in the Glasgow set series Maggie, and presenting It's a Knockout.
 She took a role in the soap opera Crossroads for three years as the receptionist Anne-Marie Wade.
 She made a brief comeback playing Mary Bruce in the film The Bruce (1996).

 Post-acting life

 Hepburn is married to her second husband.
 As of 2013, she still lived in East Kilbride, working in business development for a local company.